Save on pet insurance for your pet

 Rodents from the pet store, like rats and hamsters, are not carriers of the disease so there is no risk to cleaning their cage or handling them.

 Does My Dog Have Hantavirus?

-Muscular aches: Can result for overexertion or infectious diseases such a Leishmaniasis.
+Muscular aches: Aches can result from overexertion or infectious diseases such a Leishmaniasis.

-In short, if you dog shows any of the above signs, get them checked by a vet.
-Whilst they don't have Hantavirus and aren't a risk to you, they do have a problem which requires treatment.
+In short, if your dog shows any of the above signs, have them checked by a vet.
+While they don't have Hantavirus and aren't a risk to you, they do have a problem that requires treatment.

 How Do I Treat My Dog's Condition?

-To do this the vet will take a history and examine the animal.
-From this they'll draw up a problem list and then run tests to rule a specific diagnosis in or out.
-Once the problem is identified, then specific therapy is started.
+To do this, the vet will take a history and examine your dog.
+From the results, they will draw up a problem list and run tests to rule a specific diagnosis in or out.
+Once the problem is identified, the appropriate therapy will begin..

-One weekend, Mr. X takes on the task of cleaning out an old shed.
+One weekend, a dog owner takes on the task of cleaning out an old shed.
 His dog decides to help and flushes out a nest of mice.
 A few days later the dog becomes unwell, goes off her food, and is feverish.

 Concerned about Hantavirus, the owner takes her to the vet.
-From the history the vet realizes this female dog was in heat three months ago, and has a vaginal discharge.
+From the dog's recent medical history, the vet realizes this female dog was in heat three months ago, and now has a vaginal discharge.
 An ultrasound scan shows an enlarged womb, and pyometra (pus in the womb) is diagnosed.
 The owner gives consent for the dog's surgery to remove the infected uterus.